jc-aguilar/NavBar/README.md

-# Navigatiion bar for web browser and mobile devices
+# Navigation bar for web browser and mobile devices